 Student Government Association (Wesson, Natchez, and Simpson)

 The Student Government Association (SGA) serves as the legislative body for all students (online or on-ground).
 Student Government Association officers are elected to their positions.

 The Student Society of Radiologic Technologists (S.S.R.T.) is an affiliate of the Mississippi Society of Radiologic Technologists (M.S.R.T.).

-Trailblazers are the hospitality/recruiting group who take part in many activities at Co-Lin.
-They do everything from ushering at programs to serving as hosts/hostesses for special events on campus.
+Trailblazers are the hospitality and recruiting group who take part in many activities at Co-Lin.
+They do everything from ushering at programs to serving as hosts and hostesses for special events on campus.
 Students become Trailblazers through an application process.